See also

 Central line |

-Concentrations >60 mmol/L must be given via a central line only |
+Concentrations >60 mmol/L must be given via a central line only (maximum rate 0.4 mmol/kg/hour) |

-There are a number of concentrated potassium formulations available
+There are several concentrated potassium formulations available

 Only administer in areas where there is a clear protocol for administration and monitoring

-Contact local retrieval service for further advice |
+Contact local retrieval service for further advice

-Use should be approved by a Senior Clinician
+Use should be approved by a senior clinician

 ECG monitoring required |